pollen-robotics/Reachy2Teleoperation/README.md

 # ReachyTeleoperationXR

-Unity-based application that allows to control a [Reachy robot](https://www.pollen-robotics.com/reachy/) (version 2021+), or a [virtual one](https://github.com/pollen-robotics/reachy2021-unity-package), with a VR headset.
+Unity-based application that allows to control a Reachy 2 robot with a VR headset.
 The user documentation is available [here](https://docs.pollen-robotics.com/vr/introduction/introduction/).

 ## Requirements

 The app should run with any VR headset compatible with Unity.
-It has been tested with the Oculus Quest 2, and the Valve Index.
-The Oculus Quest 2 can be used in standalone mode or with the Oculus link.
+It has been tested with the Oculus Quest 2 and 3.
+The Oculus Quest headsets can be used in standalone mode or with the Oculus link.

-For any custom development we recommend to use Unity LTS 2020.3.
-Versions above 2020.3 will not work due to compatibility issues with the gRPC library.
+For any custom development we recommend to use Unity LTS 2022.3, which has been used for development.

 ## Installation

 ### Using a [release build](https://github.com/pollen-robotics/ReachyTeleoperation/releases) [recommended]

-For the Oculus Quest 2, you may ask to join the list of beta users to install the app directly from the app store.
+For the Oculus Quest 2 or 3, you may ask to join the list of beta users to install the app directly from the app store.
 Please contact us on our [discord channel](https://discord.com/channels/519098054377340948/991321051835404409)!

 For Windows and Android platforms, the simplest way to use the application is to download a [release here](https://github.com/pollen-robotics/ReachyTeleoperation/releases) (*Assets* section).
 The Windows package is a zip file that contains the .exe to run.
 Your VR headset should be plugged in and ready to be used.
 The Android package is an *.apk that should be installed on your device.